vivaria/edisonrul.ing/docs/source/cards/reinforcement-of-the-army.md

-# REINFORCEMENT OF THE ARMY
+# Reinforcement Of The Army

 > Add 1 Level 4 or lower Warrior-Type monster from your Deck to your hand.